 The Health Protection Surveillance Centre has today been informed that a total of 6 people with COVID-19 have died.

-There have now been a total 1,645 COVID-19 related deaths in Ireland.
+There has now been a total of 1,734 COVID-19 related deaths in Ireland.

 The HSE is working to identify any contacts the patients may have had to provide them with information and advice to prevent further spread.